loopandlearn/news/docs/index.md

 A few other issues regarding changing Therapy Settings with iOS 26 are not yet fixed.

-> Always check our Version Updates page before updating anything that will impact your looping app!
+> Always check our Version Updates page before updating anything that will impact your OS-AID app!

 - - -